BeamMP/Future-Sepc/States/Authentication.md

 magic: 8-byte unsigned little endian integer.
 The value of `magic` shall be unique to the client, but not guessable.

+Causes the client to establish a UDP connection and send the same packet back, at which point the magic is invalidated.

 ### Protocol

 Only one of 7, 8, or 9 are valid responses to the public key.
 If it's not 7 (auth ok) the connection is terminated by the server.